Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

-The SAP of a composite type $K$ is obtained by manually applying the SAP rules from Table~\ref{tbl:sap-table}.
-This process will produce an observational parametricity/parametricity translation $K'$ that is equivalent to $\aint \multimap K$.
-Although we suggestively use the notation $[{-}]_0$, the actual function $[{-}]_0$ which maps \emph{every} type/term to its recursively defined translation, does not exist in our system and we manually define $K'$ on a case-by-case basis.
-In the binary case, Van Muylder et al. \cite{DBLP:journals/pacmpl/MuylderND24} have shown that this process can be systematized, by organizing types and terms together with their SRP instances into a (shallowly embedded) type theory called ROTT.
-For types $K$ and terms $k : K$ that fall in the ROTT syntax, the parametricity translations $[K]_0$,$[k]_0$ and the SAP equivalences $[K]_0 \simeq \aint \multimap K$ and $\mathsf{SAP}_K^{-1}(\lambda\_.\,k) \equiv [k]_0$ can be derived automatically.
+The SAP of a composite type $K$ is obtained by \emph{manually} applying the SAP rules from Table~\ref{tbl:sap-table}.
+This process will produce a translation $K'$ that is equivalent to $\aint \multimap K$.
+In the binary case, we have shown in earlier work~\cite{DBLP:journals/pacmpl/MuylderND24} that this process can be systematized, by organizing types and terms together with their SRP instances into a (shallowly embedded) type theory called ROTT.
+For types $K$ and terms $k : K$ that fall in the ROTT syntax, the parametricity translations and SAP instances can be derived straightforwardly.
 Although we believe the same process applies here, we have not constructed the corresponding DSL, instead applying SAP instances manually in examples.